MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/step-10-verify-the-end-to-end-scenario.md

 ---
 description: "Learn more about: Step 10: Verify the End-to-End Scenario"
-title: "Step 10: Verify the End-to-End Scenario | Microsoft Docs" ms.custom: ""
+title: "Step 10: Verify the End-to-End Scenario"

 ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+ms.prod: biztalk-server
-ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
 helpviewer_keywords:
   - "end-to-end tutorial, verifying solution" ms.assetid: 24b74ba6-e303-4ab1-8a93-25a430e4894d
 caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"

 ---
 # Step 10: Verify the End-to-End Scenario
 In this step, you verify the end-to-end scenario for this tutorial.